Feedback

 ENGL 104Accelerated Review of Grammar/Punctuation1 CR - 2 CR REEL

 Develops knowledge of standard English grammar and punctuation for college and the workforce through individualized skill work with verbs, subjects, and modifiers.
 Emphasis is also placed on sentence structure, capitalization, and the following punctuation marks: the comma, apostrophe, semicolon, and quotation marks.
 Students develop the tools to spot and correct errors in their writing.
-(Formerly known as INDV 104)
+(Formerly known as INDV 104.)
+Lab hours are required for this course.

 Prerequisites: None